Skip to main content

 The net effect on tissue hydration is therefore a summation of the potent sodium-retaining effects of GH and the body’s subsequent, multifaceted adjustments to maintain osmotic balance.

-The clinical manifestation of is thus the macroscopic outcome of these microscopic and systemic events.
+The clinical manifestation of edema is thus the macroscopic outcome of these microscopic and systemic events.
 The degree of fluid retention is contingent upon the specific peptide used, the dosage, individual patient factors such as baseline renal function and cardiovascular health, and the chronicity of the intervention.

 Systemic Hormonal Interplay and Fluid Homeostasis